-I’m a senior at Columbia University studying computer science, with interests in software systems, applied AI and education.
+I’m a recent graduate of Columbia University, where I studied computer science with interests in software systems, applied AI and education.
 My research interests are mostly in OS-level systems work, which parallel my teaching interests of how to best communicate those ideas to students.

 Find me on LinkedIn and Github, or email me.